-The 40 best places to visit in India
+India travel experts pick the best places to visit in India in 2021

 India is such a big country it will be hard for you to decide which area to visit.
 Personally, I’ve been to India twice and did different two different regions because I wanted to take my time.
 Please note that traveling around India can be really tedious so it’s best to focus on one region, most especially if you don’t have the time.

-If it’s your first time in India, I would recommend for you to visit the Rajasthan area.
+If it’s your first time in India, you can explore the best backpacking India route for first-timers.
+If you don’t have that much time, I would recommend for you to visit the Rajasthan area.
 It’s super pretty and is very tourist-friendly.
 Of course, you don’t have to listen to me – it’s entirely up to you which regions to visit.
 Feel free to browse this list of the best places to visit according to travel bloggers who have traveled India extensively.
 Let me know which one you’re eyeing!

 Located between Goa and Kerala, is the ever increasingly popular beach destination Gokarna.
 Once a hot spot for pilgrims, the beaches draw in tourists who are happy lounging around all day.

 The number one thing to do in Gokarna therefore is, you guessed it, beach hopping.
 Gokarna Beach is the largest of the beaches, but you’ll want to start your beach hopping at the much nicer Kudle Beach and keep hopping further south along the trails connecting to Om, Half Moon, and Paradise Beaches.
 The walk from Kudle Beach to Paradise Beach takes 1-2 hours each way.
 It’s a moderate hike but you can always catch a boat back to your desired beach if you get tired, but be prepared to haggle.